ajzeigert/zeigert.com/src/posts/2024-01-04-where-to-find-obsidian-colors-at-glass-buttes.md

 Additionally, I'm excited to have a place to post mapping projects that I've worked on over the years!

 P.S.
 This map was originally [made on CodePen](https://codepen.io/ajzeigert/pen/OJzMQvB), feel free to fork it there.

+P.P.S.
+I'm testing out the Mastodon comment integration, see below.

+P.P.P.S.
+When I view this post in NetNewWire, the map div gets extremely weird.
+I'm working on it.